kailash-manasarovar/statement/docs/conclusion/a-proper-ending.md

 ![Geoffrey Epstein in jail](../content/images/geoff-in-prison.png)

-The salmon mousses have been blocking justice with their panicked lie-enforcement for nearly thirty years and this has allowed the porn-hellscape to grow into something apocalyptic.
+The salmon mousses have been blocking justice with their panicked lie-enforcement for nearly thirty years, and this has allowed the porn-hellscape to grow into something that is now apocalyptic.

 One has to wonder if the manner in which they let Epstein's criminal clients off the hook en masse is related.